grawk/nemo-page/documentation/models/element.md

 # Element Model
-The Element model is the interface model used for anything that resolves to an element on the page.
+The Element model is the model used for anything that resolves to an element on the page.

-`_model` - Abstract... cannot be instantiated from `_model`
+`_model` - "element"

 Extends - [Base Model](base.md)

+## Additional locator fields
+The element model takes the following additional locator fields

+* `_data` - {String} (Optional) This field specifies what to collect when using the `collect` method.
+Defaults to `text`.
+* `locator` - {String} (Optional) This is the locator string used to look up the element by the `type` specified.
+If not specified, it will look up the closest base element instead for all functionalities.
+* `type` - {String} (Optional) This is the type of lookup to perform.
+This accepts any selenium type such as `css`, `xpath`, `id`, etc...

 ## Methods